fresheneesz/bip-efficient-bitcoin-vaults/bip-beforeblockverify.md

 By using OP_BBV, the counterparty that needs to watch and wait for a cheating attempt can have a strictly limited time-period in which watching is necessary.
 This would mean that no theft or griefing would be possible after that point, and it could also be set up so that the secret is no longer needed to spend the resulting output, thus simplifying backup after that point (such that static seed-only restore is possible after that point).

 One possibility uses timelocks in both chains and OP_BBV in at least one chain.
 See the document [Succinct Atomic Swaps With OP_BBV](SAS-with-op-bbv.md) for details.
-Another possibility uses timelocks and OP_BBV in one chain, and neither in the other chain.
-See the document [Succinct Atomic Swaps With OP_BBV Without Altcoin Timelock](SAS-with-op-bbv-and-witness-secret.md) for details on that.

 #### Lightning Channel Applications